-- the speed at which SIR is able to return to full operating capacity in the near future, - Canadian economic conditions affecting bars and restaurants that are able to fully re-open, - the ability for SIR to obtain the necessary financing through a renewal of its Credit Agreement which expires on July 6, 2022, - the availability of credit under SIR's current Credit Agreement or other financing sources, - SIR's eligibility for continued government assistance, including the now superseded Canada Emergency Wage Subsidy ("CEWS") and the Canada Emergency Rent Subsidy ("CERS") and the newly proposed and extended

-Canada Recovery Hiring Program ("CRHP") including the additional stream of the support via the Tourism and Hospitality Recovery Program ("THRP") and the COVID-19 Energy Assistance Program ("CEAP"),

-- business interruption insurance coverage, and SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases, and - the type and impact of continued government mandated pandemic-related operating regulations.
+- the ability of SIR to continue operating at full capacity without restrictions, - Canadian economic conditions affecting bars and restaurants that are fully reopen, - the ability for SIR to obtain the necessary financing through a renewal of its Credit Agreement which expires on July 6, 2022, - the availability of credit under SIR's current Credit Agreement or other financing sources, - SIR's eligibility for continued government assistance through the Canada Recovery Hiring Program ("CRHP") including the additional stream of support via the Tourism and Hospitality Recovery Program ("THRP") and the Ontario Business Costs Rebate Program, - business interruption insurance coverage, and SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases, and - the type and impact of continued government mandated pandemic-related operating regulations.

 The potential for future reduced services and/or restaurant closures will continue to create risk of material declines to sales at SIR restaurants.
-These circumstances indicate the existence of a material uncertainty that may cast doubt on the Fund's ability to continue as a going concern.
-These audited consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Fund be unable to continue as a going concern.
+These circumstances indicate the existence of a material uncertainty that may cast significant doubt on the Fund's ability to continue as a going concern.
+These unaudited consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Fund be unable to continue as a going concern.
 Such adjustments could be material.

-The Fund did not have any capital expenditures in Fiscal 2021 and Fiscal 2020 and by its nature is not expected to have significant capital expenditures in the future.
+The Fund did not have any capital expenditures in Q1 2022 and Fiscal 2021 and by its nature is not expected to have significant capital expenditures in the future.
 Capital expenditures related to Royalty Pooled Restaurants are borne at the operating company (SIR) level.
 The Fund's operating and administrative expenses are expected to be fairly stable and predictable and are considered to be in the ordinary course of business.